Afghanistan

 PROVIDING AN EDUCATION FOR GIRLS AND BOYS IN AFGHANISTAN

-Dr Belqis, our paediatric correspondent in Kabul, treats 50 children and their mothers every day in her clinic.
-Most of the children suffering from malnutrition are given nutritional flour, and our paediatrician also distributes a large number of asthma medicines (for lack of electricity and wood, the townspeople burn tyres and plastic, causing asphyxiating pollution).
-We are continuing our support for Dr Belqis Katil's dispensary in Kabul.
+Dr Belqis, our pediatric correspondent in Kabul, treats 50 children and their mothers every day in her dispensary.
+Most of the malnourished children receive nutritional flours, and our pediatrician also distributes many asthma medicines (for lack of electricity and wood, the inhabitants of the cities burn tires and plastic, causing asphyxiating pollution).
+We continue to support Dr Belqis Katil's dispensary in Kabul.

 All schools (from primary to high school) in Afghanistan were transformed into madrasas (Koranic schools) in September 2023.
-Since then, all girls and young women once again have access to their education and can even sit their baccalaureate.
+Since then, most girls and young women have regained access to their education and can even sit their baccalaureate.
 The teaching has been modified, with an additional 6 hours of religious classes.
 The girls are hidden from their teacher behind a curtain.
 At our high school in Dan-e Rewat, girls who have passed their baccalaureate can take a 3-year course to become teachers themselves.
 For the time being, they have not regained the right to go to university.
+On the other hand, in our Mazar e Sharif secondary school, female students are still unable to get an education.

 Taking action in Afghanistan